 As sport fills the world’s TV screens once more, the battle to ensure that sports video piracy does not destroy revenues needs new anti-piracy strategies.

-After a difficult few months where events were cancelled, leagues halted worldwide, and Pay-TV companies were even forced to temporarily suspend subscriptions, sport and sports broadcasting has restarted.
+After a difficult few months where events were cancelled, leagues halted worldwide, and Pay-TV companies were even forced to temporarily suspend subscriptions, sports, and sports broadcasting has restarted.

 There may still be no fans in attendance and the games may be taking place in unaccustomed silence, but the autumn will see sport back to its normal place in the TV schedules.
 And, unfortunately, the restreaming of sports by sophisticated piracy outfits is back too.
 A 10-country survey of more than 6000 sports fans published in June revealed that only 16% said they never watched sports using an illegal service.